 + How can I get involved?

-The best ways to get involved are to join us as a mentor by contacting Lauren Simonis at: email@example.com, follow us on Facebook and Twitter, contact us with any questions, and contribute to the Flame Tree Initiative or to one of our Development Entrepreneurs.
+The best ways to get involved are to join us as an intern: email@example.com, follow us on Facebook and Twitter, contact us with any questions, and contribute to the Flame Tree Initiative.
 Thank you for your interest!